UoS-Team-10-Intelligent-Mobile-Robotics/Planning_and_Control/README.md

 # Planning_and_Control

+This is the repository for the first series of Practical sessions (P1 to P3) of the Intelligent Mobile Robotics module.
+The repository is designed around the build from the module.

 ## Directory tree description

-  src -- main code files are stored here, we'll be editing only show_laptop.py and laptop.py log -- data logs are stored here as JSON files.
-Need to be renamed after every run of the code, otherwise it only saves it as a timestamp webots -- necessary files for the webots simulator, like world, robot etc.
+  src -- main code files are stored here, we'll be editing only show_laptop.py and laptop.py \
+  log -- data logs are stored here as JSON files.
+Need to be renamed after every run of the code, otherwise it only saves it as a timestamp \
+  webots -- necessary files for the webots simulator, like world, robot etc. \

 ## JSON file structure